 This short experimental animation is a final piece for one of my animation classes in my first semester of freshman year.
 What inspired this animation was a rough idea I had back in October: NOISE.
-A narrative that is inspired by my daily commute between the city and the suburbs.

 Frames and scenes